Last Updated on

-Ohio Medicare beneficiaries are generally eligible to receive prescription drug benefits through a standalone Medicare prescription drug plan (Medicare Part D).
-Costs for each Ohio Medicare prescription drug plan vary depending on your particular location and zip code, but be aware that most will require you to a pay a monthly premium, annual deductible, and copayment or coinsurance.
+Ohio Medicare beneficiaries are generally eligible to receive prescription drug benefits through a stand-alone Medicare Prescription Drug Plan (under the Medicare Part D program).
+Costs for each Ohio Medicare Prescription Drug Plan may vary among plans, but be aware some plans may require you to pay costs such as a monthly premium, annual deductible, and copayment or coinsurance.

-In Ohio, similarly to other U.S. states, each Medicare drug plan has its own list of covered prescription drugs.
+In Ohio, similarly to other U.S. states, each Medicare Prescription Drug Plan has its own list of covered prescription drugs.
 This list is called a formulary, and it places all covered drugs in different categories called tiers, each with a different cost.
-In general, drugs in the highest tier will be the most expensive, and drugs in the lowest tier will cost the least.
+In general, prescription drugs in the highest tier will be the most expensive, and drugs in the lowest tier will cost the least.
 If your doctor or health provider believes that a drug in a higher tier is necessary to treat your health condition, and if you deem the prescription drug to be too expensive, you are allowed to ask your plan for a tiering exception in order to obtain a lower copayment for your drug.
 A plan’s formulary may change at any time.
 You will receive notice from your plan when necessary.

-Under most Medicare Prescription Drug Plans in Ohio as in all states, you generally have to option to choose between brand-name and generic prescription drugs.
+Under most Medicare Prescription Drug Plans in Ohio as in all states, you generally have an option to choose between brand-name and generic prescription drugs.
 According to the Food and Drug Administration generic drugs are safe copies of brand-name drugs that use almost identical active ingredients and offer similar results as the brand-name originals.
 The big difference is that generic drugs cost much less than brand-name drugs and result in significantly lower out-of-pocket expenses for Ohio Medicare beneficiaries.
 In certain cases, the exact same generic version of your brand-name prescription drug may not be available, but there may be a similar generic drug that could work just as well for you.
 Be sure to discuss all such generic drug options with your doctor or health care provider.

 To sign up for a Medicare Prescription Drug Plan in Ohio (as in any state), you must either have or be eligible to enroll in Medicare Part A (hospital insurance) and/or Medicare Part B (medical insurance), and you must reside in the plan’s service area.
 You can enroll in a Medicare Prescription Drug Plan during your Medicare Initial Enrollment Period.
-That is not your only opportunity to sign up for a Medicare Prescription Drug Plan, but be aware that you will be subject to a lifetime late-enrollment penalty for Medicare Part D in Ohio, if at any time after your Initial Enrollment Period is over you remain without creditable drug coverage for 63 days or more after your Initial Enrollment Period is over.
-In Ohio, as in other states, the late-enrollment penalty is calculated using 1% of the national base beneficiary premium ($32.42 in 2014 and $33.13 in 2015) and the number of full months you were eligible for Medicare Part D but didn’t join.
+That is not your only opportunity to sign up for a Medicare Prescription Drug Plan, but be aware that you could be subject to a lifetime late-enrollment penalty for Medicare Part D if you delay enrollment.
+The Part D late-enrollment penalty may apply if you remain without creditable drug coverage for 63 days or more after your Initial Enrollment Period is over.
+In Ohio, as in other states, the late-enrollment penalty is calculated using 1% of the national base beneficiary premium ($32.74 in 2020) and the number of full months you were eligible for Medicare Part D but didn’t sign up.
 This amount is then added to your Medicare Part D monthly premium.
 Remember that the national base beneficiary premium may increase each year, which means your late-enrollment penalty may also increase.

 You can also enroll in an Ohio Medicare prescription drug plan during the Annual Election Period which runs from October 15 to December 7 each year.
-You are also allowed to switch Medicare Part D during that same period.
+You are also allowed to switch plans and make certain other coverage changes during that same period.

-If you’re enrolled in a Medicare Advantage plan and decide to switch to Original Medicare, you can do so during the Medicare Advantage Disenrollment Period, which runs from January 1 to February 14 each year, in Ohio and the rest of the United States.
-You also have until February 14 to add a Medicare prescription drug plan to your health insurance coverage.
+If you’re enrolled in a Medicare Advantage plan and decide to switch to Original Medicare, you can do so during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 each year, in Ohio and the rest of the United States.
+You also have until March 31 to add a Medicare Prescription Drug Plan to your health insurance coverage.

-Remember that if you choose to enroll in a stand-alone Medicare Part D Prescription Drug Plan in Ohio (as in any state), you have to stay enrolled in Original Medicare and continue paying your Medicare Part B premiums in order not to lose your health coverage.
+Remember that if you choose to enroll in a stand-alone Medicare Part D Prescription Drug Plan in Ohio (as in any state), you have to stay enrolled in Original Medicare and continue paying your Medicare Part B premium.

-As an Ohio Medicare beneficiary, it’s important for you to understand the difference between a Medicare Advantage Prescription Drug plan and Medicare prescription drug plan.
-A Medicare Advantage Prescription Drug plans, available from private, Medicare-approved insurance companies, combine health and prescription drug coverage into one plan.
-Medicare Advantage plans provide Original Medicare benefits (except hospice care, which is covered under Medicare Part A), and sometimes include additional benefits such as vision, hearing, and dental, all for a single premium.
+As an Ohio Medicare beneficiary, it’s important for you to understand the difference between a Medicare Advantage Prescription Drug plan and a stand-alone Medicare Part D Prescription Drug Plan.
+Medicare Advantage Prescription Drug plans, available from private, Medicare-approved insurance companies, combine health and prescription drug coverage into one plan.
+Medicare Advantage plans provide Original Medicare benefits (except hospice care, which is covered under Medicare Part A), and sometimes include additional benefits such as routine vision, hearing, and dental services, all for a single premium.
 However, as mentioned above, you must continue paying your Medicare Part B premium.

-If you’re already enrolled in a Medicare prescription drug plan, it's always a good idea to review your plan offerings at the end of the year, to track any important changes.
-In Ohio, as in other states, Medicare prescription drug plans are allowed to change their premiums, copayments, deductibles, and drug formularies every year, so the plan you’re currently enrolled in may not be the one best suited to your health needs the following year.
-Also, your health may change over the coming year, so be sure to keep in mind future medication needs when selecting a Medicare prescription drug plan.
+If you’re already enrolled in a Medicare Part D Prescription Drug Plan, it may be a good idea to review your plan offerings at the end of the year, to track any important changes.
+In Ohio, as in other states, Medicare Prescription Drug Plans are allowed to change their premiums, copayments, deductibles, and drug formularies every year, so the plan you’re currently enrolled in may not be suited to your health needs the following year.
+Also, your health may change over the coming year, so be sure to keep in mind your expected future medication needs when selecting a Medicare Prescription Drug Plan.